 How do we build this?
 We invest in infrastructure-opportunity infrastructure-that includes health, education, and digital connectivity.
 Healthy people are productive people.
 Education is a lifelong asset.
 And digital access is a public good.
-Investing in this critical infrastructure will help level the playing field, reduce inequality, and boost the potential output of our nation.22
+Investing in this critical infrastructure will help level the playing field, reduce inequality, and boost the potential output of our nation (see Daly 2020 and citations therein).

 We are a rich enough country that we can afford to do this.
 We are a poor enough country that we can't afford not to.